CHIROPRACTIC CONTRACTS NEED ATTENTION TO DETAIL

 About David Foster D.C.

-Dr. David Foster presently co-owns Wellness One of South Bergen a multidiscipline wellness center.
-He has been practicing Chiropractic since 1991.
-His undergraduate education includes a BS degree from Boston University with a major in finance prior to attending Life Chiropractic College.
+Dr. Foster has practiced Chiropractic for the past 40 years and has co-owned 10 satellite practices.
+His undergraduate education includes a BS degree from Boston University with a major in finance and marketing prior to attending Life Chiropractic College.